Erastus of Corinth

 According to the tradition of the Eastern Orthodox Church, Erastus is numbered among the Seventy Disciples.
 He served as a deacon and steward of the Church at Jerusalem and later of Paneas in Palestine.
-The Church remembers St. Erastus on January 4 among the Seventy, and on November 10.
+The Church remembers St. Erastus on January 4 among the Seventy, on July 26 and on November 10.

+However, researchers have also questioned whether it is even possible to conclude from the mention in the New Testament that Erastus was a Christian.
+According to this theory, he could also have been a wealthy patron of the church without being a believer himself.

 Relevant verses

 Erastus inscription

-In 1929, an inscription mentioning an Erastus was found near a paved area northeast of the theater of Corinth.
-It has been dated to the mid-first century and reads "Erastus in return for his aedileship paved it at his own expense."
+In 1928/1929 and 1947, parts of an inscription mentioning an Erastus were found near a paved area northeast of the theater of Corinth.
+Its dating is disputed, but it is possible that the inscription dates from the middle of the 1st century.
+The text reads "Erastus in return for his aedileship paved it at his own expense."
 (ERASTVS.
 PRO.
 AED.
 S. P. STRAVIT abbreviated for ERASTUS PRO AEDILITATE SUA PECUNIA STRAVIT.)
-Some New Testament scholars have identified this aedile Erastus with the Erastus mentioned in the Epistle to the Romans, but this is disputed by others.
+Following its excavator, T. Leslie Shear, some New Testament scholars have identified this aedile Erastus with the Erastus mentioned in the Epistle to the Romans, but this is disputed by others.
 This debate has implications relating to the social status of the members of the Pauline churches.